Doctors plead for supplies, while nations seek to slow virus - KVIA

 Amid complaints of hospitals running low on masks, gloves and other critical gear, Trump signed an executive order making it a crime to stockpile supplies needed by medical workers.
 Attorney General William Barr said investigators will go after those hoarding goods on “an industrial scale” and price gouging.

-China is now sending planeloads of protective gear and doctors to Europe, as the crisis continues to ease in the country where the virus first emerged late last year.
-For more than a week, the vast majority of China’s cases have been in people coming into the country rather than from community spread, according to the country’s National Health Commission.
+China is now sending planeloads of protective gear and doctors to Europe, as the crisis continues to ease there.

 On Capitol Hill, a nearly $2 trillion plan that would prop up businesses and send checks to American households has stalled.
 Democrats argued that it was tilted toward corporations rather than workers and health care providers.